Mezzelo/board-game-stuff/README.md

 Uses a slightly modified version of Seyed Morteza Kamali's two-pass sprite drop-shader, cause I didn't really have time to do it myself.  https://github.com/UnityCommunity/UnityLibrary/blob/master/Assets/Shaders/2D/Sprites/SpriteDropShadow.shader
 made to ease up development for stuff.
-please don't rip my code for your final project or for profit.  fuck you if you're thinking about it.
+please don't rip my code for your final project or for profit why would you do that